tgergo1/superblocks-budapest/README.md

 5. **Community Detection Approach**:
    - The project now includes a modularity-based method that clusters intersections of high-capacity streets using community detection.
 This generates concave-hull superblock polygons for improved adaptability.
+6. **High-Resolution Map Tiling**:
+   - Large maps can be exported by setting the `num_tiles` parameter in `wireframe_test.py`.
+The map is rendered across a grid of tiles and stitched into a single high-detail image.

 ## Updated Visualization